ProAlgos/ProAlgos-Cpp/C++/include/algorithm/dynamic_programming/README.md

 ## 7. Weighted Activity Selection

-Given N activities where every activity is represented by following three elements of it.
+Given N activities where every activity is represented by following three properties:

-    1. Start Time,
+    1. Start Time

-    2. Finish Time,
+    2. Finish Time

-    3. Weight or Value Associated.
+    3. Weight or Value Associated

-Find the maximum weight subset of activities such that no two of them in the subset overlap.
+Find the maximum weight subset of activities such that no two activities overlap.

-## Input
+### Input
 - #### `start`
-  Type: `const vector<std::time_t> &`
+  Type: `const vector<std::time_t>`

-  Vector array representing start time of N activities.
+  Vector representing the start time of N activities.
-  Note: time_t is a arithmetic type capable of representing times.
+  Note: `time_t` is a arithmetic type capable of representing times.

 - #### `end`
-  Type: `const vector<std::time_t> &`
+  Type: `const vector<std::time_t>`

-  Vector array representing end time of N activities.
+  Vector representing the end time of N activities.
-  Note: time_t is a arithmetic type capable of representing times.
+  Note: `time_t` is a arithmetic type capable of representing times.

 - #### `weight`
-  Type: `const vector<std::size_t> &`
+  Type: `const vector<std::size_t>`

-  Vector array representing the Weight or priority of the given N activities.
+  Vector representing the weight or priority of the given N activities.
-  Note: size_t is an unsigned integral data type.
+  Note: `size_t` is an unsigned integral data type.

 ### Output
-- #### `sol.back() `
+- #### `sol.back()`
   Type: `int (sol is a vector of type size_t)`

-  The last index of the vector sol contains maximum weight subset of activities.
+  The last index of the vector `sol` contains maximum weight subset of activities.

 ### Complexity